-SQL Inventory Manager offers different ways of sorting and filtering the listed instances/servers, for further information refer to Filtering and Sorting
+SQL Inventory Manager offers different ways of sorting and filtering the listed instances/servers, for further information refer to Filtering and Sorting(see page 228)

 IDERA SQL Inventory Manager displays the filters you select on the top section of your Discovered instances view under Filtered by.
 You can remove filters from this section too.